 Cause: The Editor has determined that the existing configuration file is incompatible.
-The Editor's version number is saved in the configuration files.

 A new Editor version may require a different file format for the configuration file.
 Should the Editor continue to use the existing configuration files for reading any file configurations, this could lead to complications.
 The configuration file contains the version number for this reason.
 If it does not match the Editor's internal version number, the configuration file is deleted and then regenerated.
 Although this causes the loss of all configuration settings saved for a file, such as marks, it is necessary because of safety concerns.